OrionDev-System/OrionDev-System/README.md

 ## 📂 My Repositories
 - 🔒 **Private Bot Repository** – Full code, under development
 - 🌐 **Public Showcase Repository** – Safe snippets, documentation, screenshots (coming soon)
+- 🔒 **GreyScript Tools Repository** – Private collection of utilities & scripts for *Greyhack*, documenting my experiments and progress in the language

 ---

 ## 📈 My Learning Journey
 I commit regularly to keep my skills growing and my GitHub contribution graph green ✅
-I believe in **learning by doing**, and this bot project is my first big step into software development.
+I believe in **learning by doing**, and each project I build is a step toward becoming a stronger developer.

+- With **Python**, I’m focusing on automation, APIs, and modular project design.
+- With **GreyScript** (in *Greyhack*), I’m sharpening my problem-solving skills by creating tools and scripts that simulate real-world hacking and system logic.

+Both languages challenge me in different ways, and together they help me build a deeper understanding of coding, security concepts, and creative problem solving.

 ---